-This is Plymouth City Council’s Modern Slavery Statement for the financial year ending March 31, 2022.
+This is Plymouth City Council’s Modern Slavery Statement for the financial year ending March 31, 2023.
 This Statement meets the voluntary requirements of Section 54 of the Modern Slavery Act (2015).
 It explains the steps that the Council took in the past year to identify, prevent and mitigate modern slavery in its operations and supply chains as set out in the Co-operative Party Charter Against Modern Slavery which the Council first signed up to on 17 September 2018.

 Plymouth City Council and its group of companies acknowledge the risk that modern slavery poses to individuals and communities.
-It supports the implementation of the Modern Slavery Act (2015) and welcomes the forthcoming strengthening of the legislation as set out in the Queen’s Speech in May 2022.
+It supports implementation of the Modern Slavery Act (2015), and the strengthening of the legislation as set out in the Queen’s Speech in May 2022.
 It also acknowledges the forthcoming changes to the Government’s approach to modern slavery following the introduction of the Immigration Migration Bill to the House of Commons in March 2023.

 Plymouth City Council is committed to eliminating the practices and conditions which may allow modern slavery to occur.
 The Council is part of the Anti-Slavery Partnership and works with partners and agencies across the South-West Peninsula and takes a collaborative approach to tackling the issue of modern slavery.

-Progress has been made in addressing the content required within this Statement as recommended by the Home Office.
-We have published a refreshed action plan to ensure that we continue to monitor and take steps to tackle modern slavery within the city and our supply chains.
+Progress has been made in addressing the content required within this Statement.
+We have made several commitments within this statement to ensure that we continue to monitor and take steps to tackle modern slavery within the city and our supply chains.

 2. Our policies and procedures